JMDKC/artangled-hugo/content/posts/2024-06-09-beryl-tom-voltaire.md

 This was brought home by the exhibition’s references to Edward Burra, a painter with a similar artistic viewpoint that [I’ve frequently featured on here](https://artangled.com/tags/edward-burra/) who the curators mention as a key influence on Beryl Cook.
 He was a still more extreme shut-in, bed bound, but still dreaming of the dockside café, the local scantily-clad prostitute, the parties happening elsewhere.

-All of these artist know that there are parties happening elsewhere; that they might be on the periphery; but that there’s another kind pleasure in looking.
+All of these artists knew that there are parties happening elsewhere; that they might be on the periphery; but that there’s another kind of pleasure to be found in looking.

 _Beryl Cook / Tom of Finland is at Studio Voltaire (London).
 09 June - 25 August 2024_